swawif/salmonrun-discordbot/README.md

 USAGE

-currently there is only one command that is useful on this bot, which is '!salmon'
+currently there is only one command that is useful on this bot, which is '!salmon'.
+I'm planning to add more commands in the near future for salmon or splatoon 2 related infos

 !salmon :
 Replies with the current or the next salmonrun schedule